 What is one thing you would change about your day?

 This exercise helps kids to better be introspective about their day, their feelings, and can also alert you to some changes that your kids may benefit from.
-Obviously, if their answer is, “I want 600 more donuts in my day,” our answer would look something like “no one’s stomach can fit that many donuts in a single day, but really, sounds delicious.”
+Obviously, if their answer is, “I want 600 more donuts in my day,” our answer would look something like “your stomach can’t hold that many donuts in a single day, but it does sound delicious.”
 Encourage them to find something sincere to comment on.
 Make sure you answer the same questions too — when you reflect the same introspective and genuine insight back to your kids it makes them take the whole exercise more seriously.